 Rats make screaming noises in various situations, but the most common reason rats scream is fear.
 A rat will scream when cornered by a predator because it’s unsure how to escape the situation.

-A young rat may scream as a sign of disapproval or submission when confronted by an adult rat.
-This mainly occurs because they’re yet to learn hierarchy and develop social skills.
+When confronted by an adult rat, a young rat may scream as a sign of disapproval or submission.
+This mainly occurs because they have yet to learn hierarchy and develop social skills.

 Before then, a young rat will likely scream when it encounters a strange adult rat in its nest.